 What is the NSP?

-The Boston Mills / Brandywine / Alpine Valley Ski Patrol is made up of over 250 trained volunteers making it the largest area patrol in the entire National Ski Patrol network.
+The Boston Mills / Brandywine / Alpine Valley Ski Patrol is made up of over 275 trained volunteers making it the largest area patrol in the entire National Ski Patrol network.
 As you can see, the size of the area doesn’t necessarily dictate the size of the patrol.
 Our membership is 100% volunteer and we train and work hard to be the best.
-In fact, our patrol was awarded the National Outstanding Alpine Patrol for the 1996/1997 and 2003/2004 seasons!
+In fact, our patrol was awarded the National Outstanding Large Alpine Patrol multiple times, most recently for 2018!